 We briefly showed you how to add an account in Getting Started.
 To change an account's settings later, open up the Configure Kopete dialog, with → .
-Much like the KDE Control Center, the configuration is separated into sections.
+Much like the KDE System Settings, the configuration is separated into sections.
 The icons on the left side of the dialog switch between sections.

 On the Accounts page, you can , , or accounts.
 Editing accounts is much the same as adding them, but note that you cannot change the UIN, buddy name, or whatever account identifier your IM system uses.
 This is intrinsic to the account.
 If you want to change this, you will have to add another account with the new account identifier and (optionally) remove the old account.